RosboneMako/MakoCelo/README.md

 * Fixed a recursive bug during the log file scan.
 * Added animation smoothing mode option.
 * Various smaller bug fixes.

+v4.20
+* Added setup Load/Save buttons for access to multiple setups.
+* Changed ABOUT dialog to RTF for ease of use.